krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

   - real time streaming processing,
   - building serverless backends for various different use cases.
   - Pricing based on memory, and duration (GB-Seconds).
 Millisecond Metering
+- event driven
+- pay per execution or usage
+- max execution time: 15 min
+- cold start
+- auto-scaling based on load
+- runs on VPC or direct access to internet
+- available runtimes: java, python, node.js,
+- lambda_handler(event, content) - in python mandatory function name
+- lambda blueprint: edit written lambdas and save them as your own
+- lambda execution role
+  - create role that given permission to lambda to do something (write to S3)
+  - add role to your lambda
+  - you need to do it or create 'default execution role' that given lambda permission to write to CloudWatch log
+- Boto3 - library in python to execute aws APIs
+- Lambda trigger:  You have to add a trigger to your lambda function

 There is an upper limit on number of __concurrent lambda function executions__ for your account in each region.

 Lambda support __versioning__ and you can maintain one or more versions of your lambda function.
 Each lambda function has a unique ARN.
+By default latest version is executed

+Lambda Alias:
-Lambda also supports __Alias__ for each of your functions.
+- Lambda also supports __Alias__ for each of your functions.
-Lambda alias is a pointer to a specific lambda function version.
+- Lambda alias is a pointer to a specific lambda function version.
-Alias enables you to promote new lambda function versions to production and if you need to rollback a function, you can simply update the alias to point to the desired version
+- Alias enables you to promote new lambda function versions to production and if you need to rollback a function, you can simply update the alias to point to the desired version
+- allows you to trigger lambda version you want

 __Cold start__: o process new request, Lambda must initialize new instances – slowness in response (Cold Start)